EmmyAnieDev/Learn-Laravel/README.md

 -   First we have to import the "DB Facades" class before we can use the Query Builder. =====>> use Illuminate\Support\Facades\DB or ===> use DB .

 -   When we want to select all items in a particular column we use the (pluck method), passing two parrams. first the column to fetch, second the key example in our case the id.

+## AGGREGATE METHODS

+-   Aggregate functions perform calculations on a set of values and return a single summary value.
+In the context of databases, they are typically used for summarizing data.

+*   Aggregates methods are mostly used for time calculating.
+Suppose you have to calculate the sum of your price column.

+*   You can also count how many columns you have.
+How many rows you have in the database.